The passive verb in Arabic | Arabic free course

 We were promised

-Verbs with the first radical “ى” are usually intransitive verbs – اَلْفِعْلُ اللَّازِمُ.
-Hence passive voice of these verbs cannot be formed.
-Example: يَئِسَ
+Verbs that have the first radical “ى” are typically intransitive verbs, which are referred to as اَلْفِعْلُ اللَّازِمُ.
+Consequently, the passive voice of these verbs cannot be formed.
+For instance, يَئِسَ is an example of such a verb.

-When و comes as the second radical in place of ع as in قَالَ, the passive should be قُوِلَ according to the rule, but it is read as قِيْلَ for easy pronunciation.
+When و comes as the second radical in place of ع, as in قَالَ, the passive form should theoretically be قُوِلَ according to the rule.
+However, for the sake of easier pronunciation, it is typically read as قِيْلَ.

 Table of the passive hollow verb قِيْلَ